k-barber/ccmb-doc/content/People/Nobles/Alfred Oberstein Ⅲ.md

 class D current-person;
 ```

 King Alfred Ⅲ is a calm, caring man - an excellent foil to Aodreia's wrath.
 He is king-consort by way of his marriage to [[Aodreia Datrus Ⅲ]].
 He is Duke of [[The Imperial Plains]] by his own rights though he was born in [[Tunris Valley]].
+As the Duke he is the ruler of [[Coltoise]] but is rarely, if ever, found there.
+At any given time he is most likely found right beside his wife.

-His personality often makes him the butt of emasculating jokes, but two things keep his status:
+His personality often makes him the butt of emasculating jokes, but they never go very far for two reasons:

 1. Despite his demeanor, he has had no challenge coaxing heirs out of the romantically disinclined Aodreia
-2. Deep down most people know that anyone would look weak next to Aodreia
+2. Most people know that anyone would look weak next to Aodreia

 # Relationship with Aodreia
 He's been infatuated with Aodreia since he was a child, and is considered the only man alive with a chance in hell of continuing the royal line.
 In that regard, it seems his tenure has been quite successful.